lacodyle/lacodyle.github.io/index.md

 <br>
 This analysis explroes the extraction of texture features using histogram of gradients (HOG) for classification of images of wild edible flowers using support vector machines (SVM).
-The preprocessing involves color segmentation and compares different HOG parameter sizes as well as different flower class sizes to determine the most optimal parameters for model performance. <br><br>
+The preprocessing involves color segmentation and compares different HOG parameter sizes as well as different flower class sizes to determine the most optimal parameters for model performance. <br>

 <a href="https://drive.google.com/file/d/1-1Gdw-XOt6csV8-hiof34ie1AGxH5Z0Q/view?usp=sharing"><img src="images/WildFlowers.png?raw=true"/>
 </a>